DrLex0/FFCP-GCodeSnippets/README.md

 # Installation and Setup Instructions

 If you have a question, please go through both [the companion webpage](https://www.dr-lex.be/software/ffcp-slic3r-profiles.html) and this README (again).
 I will most likely not answer any mails that ask something already clearly explained on any of those two pages.
-If something is poorly explained, the best thing you can do is create an issue in the GitHub project itself, or maybe even a pull request.
+If you think parts of this README can be improved, the best thing you can do is create an issue in the GitHub project itself, or maybe even a pull request.

 ## Step 1: install the `make_fcp_x3g.pl` script

 This script can do many things but its core functions are to apply an important workaround for a certain bug in PrusaSlicer, and then invoke the GPX program, to convert the G-code produced by PrusaSlicer into x3g files that the printer understands.
-This script will be directly or indirectly configured as *post-processing script* in PrusaSlicer to be run automatically after slicing.
+This script will be directly or indirectly configured as a *post-processing script* in PrusaSlicer to be run automatically after slicing.
 It will make your workflow easier.

 You can choose not to use this and do the GPX conversion and bug workarounds all manually and tediously.
 In that case, skip to step 2 below, but I recommend you don't.